 Most people get stuck at least once.
 These buggies have safety limits and, depending on the sand conditions the day of your rental as well as your driving experience in the sand, you may not be able to climb all of the hills.
 This is not a carnival ride and, as the driver, it is your responsibility to operate the vehicle within its abilities.
 If you get stuck, turn the car off, get out, unbury the wheels, turn it around and go in a different direction.
 People on the dunes are very helpful and, if you need help, most people will be happy to assist in any way they can.

 You must be 18 years old to sign a contract.
-21 years old to drive our Teryx or Can-am’s.
-You must be 16 years old to dive our ATVs.
+21 years old to drive our Teryx.
+You must be 16 years old to dive our ATVs, rover, or red buggy’s.

 Buggies can achieve top speeds of 35 MPH, however, you must remember to drive at a speed that is safe for the driving situation.
 We realize faster may be more fun for some, but we are interested in the safety of our customers and their families.

-The Teryx and the Maverick X3’s may achieve speeds up to 45 MPH, and because of that, the minimum driving age is 21.
-A mandatory instructional period in the dunes is required to drive the Teryx and the Maverick X3’s to assure the vehicle will be driven properly and safely.
+The Teryx may achieve speeds up to 45 MPH, and because of that, the minimum driving age is 21.
+A mandatory instructional period in the dunes is required to drive the Teryx to assure the vehicle will be driven properly and safely.

 Speeds are limited for safety.